-SHS agencies vary considerably in size, with some agencies assisting less than 100 clients per year and others assisting upwards of 1,500.
+Agencies range considerably in size, with some agencies assisting up to 100 clients per year and others upward of 1,500.
 Some agencies are represented by a larger ‘parent’ organisation while others are individual stand-alone agencies.
 The number of clients agencies assist (agency size) not only reflects the type and complexity of services provided, but also differing state and territory service delivery models.
 Agency size is also influenced by jurisdictional specific factors such as the size and geographical distribution of their population.
-Figure FRAMEWORK.3 illustrates the wide range in agency sizes in each state and territory.
-In 2018–19, most agencies assisted fewer than 100 clients, except for New South Wales.
-In New South Wales, a higher number of agencies assisted 100–199 clients than assisted fewer than 100 clients (104 compared with 86), while in South Australia 23 agencies assisted 100–199 clients.
-Agencies assisting a large number of clients (more than 1,500 in 2018–19) exist in all jurisdictions except the Northern Territory.
-Victoria had the most agencies of this size (23 agencies).
+Figure FRAMEWORK.3 illustrates the wide range in agency sizes within each jurisdiction.
+In 2017–18, most agencies assisted fewer than 100 clients, except New South Wales and South Australia, ranging from 65% of agencies in the Australian Capital Territory to 45% in Queensland.
+In New South Wales and South Australia, a higher proportion of agencies assisted between 100–199 clients than fewer than 100 clients (32% compared with 24% for New South Wales and 28% compared with 27% for South Australia).
+Agencies assisting a large number of clients (more than 1,500 in 2017–18) exist in all jurisdictions except the Northern Territory and Tasmania.
+Victoria has the most agencies of this size (4% or 24 agencies).

 SHS agencies and their service delivery

 Specialist homelessness services can either be provided to the client by the agency, or a client may be referred to another agency for a specific service (Figure FRAMEWORK.4).
 In some instances, a client may not receive nor be referred for a service and their need remains unmet.
 These unmet needs are captured to assist in determining the ability of the sector to respond to client needs.